Initiatives waste their time and resources on overcoming mountains of obstacles

 6.

-Ignite the PROBLEM-SOLVING thinking by asking THE SAME HARD-TO-IGNORE questions which guide DECISION-MAKERS and EXPERTS to the HIGHEST-IMPACT SOLUTIONS
+Ignite the PROBLEM-SOLVING thinking by asking THE SAME HARD-TO-IGNORE QUESTIONS which guide DECISION-MAKERS and EXPERTS to the HIGHEST-IMPACT SOLUTIONS

 Examples